Dartington College of Arts: Phase 3: unifying and extending the programme 1990-2010

 With the 1988 Education Reform Act, the College found itself again in a financially vulnerable position.
 Changes in national policy put an end to previous local authority support via the Assisted Status programme.
 To make matters worse, in 1989, accounts showed that the College was operating at a considerable loss.
 Extreme measures were required if it were to survive.
 Most contentiously, the relatively new BA Hons. in Art and Social Context was discontinued, with the loss of its staff and facilities.
 The College would now focus purely on Performance Arts.
 The unique four-year format of the theatre degree was another casualty, along with its urban outposts.
 The option to study Indian music was dropped.
 In the shake up, the Polytechnic South West (later University of Plymouth) agreed to play an active part in a necessarily unequal partnership, assuming a full quality assurance role and making some conditions for their support.

 The parameters were set for a new academic structure: a single framework across the undergraduate programme leading to three-year courses as either single honours, or combined awards.
-The entire programme was established and initially led by John Hall.
+The entire programme was established and initially led by the poet John Hall.
 A common modular structure would make cross-disciplinary work and collaboration across courses easier than it had been in the earlier years.
 Major and minor options were available, which also encouraged students to explore across disciplines.
 Existing degree courses were re-written within a common modular template, which included a common approach to off-campus work in the final year and a common approach to Cultural Studies which had previously been taught differently in the separate departments.
 A final year dissertation was now included as part of the common approach.
 During this phase, the following programmes were available: